 The A’s are the most frequently sighted group in Johnstone Strait .

-There are only 83 Southern residents and they have been posted as endangered by SARA.
-Their habitat is found on lower Vancouver Island and into Washington State, a more populated and industrialized area, a factor that may contribute to their lower numbers.
+There are now only 79 Southern residents killer whales and they have been posted as endangered by SARA.
+Their habitat is found near southern Vancouver Island and into Washington State, a more populated and industrialized area, a factor that may contribute to their lower numbers.